Spherical inspirals of spinning bodies into Kerr black holes: Summary and conclusions

 This work provides the first fully relativistic treatment of secondary spin effects in nearly-spherical EMRI waveforms, establishing both the computational framework and the preliminary evidence that these effects will be detectable by LISA.
 The results suggest that LISA will be able to measure not just the masses and primary spins of EMRI systems, but also the spins of the smaller companions—opening a new window into the formation and evolution of compact objects in galactic nuclei.

 Our work can also be seen as the first exploration of the detectability of the subleading spin parameters in GW inspirals of fully precessing spinning binaries at large mass ratios in a more general context.
-As such, it complements similar studies for inspirals of comparable-mass-ratio binaries in the LVK band such as Refs \cite{Vitale:2014mka,Schmidt:2014iyl,Purrer:2015nkh, Gerosa:2020aiw}.
+As such, it complements similar studies for inspirals of comparable-mass-ratio binaries in the LIGO-Virgo-KAGRA band such as Refs \cite{Vitale:2014mka,Schmidt:2014iyl,Purrer:2015nkh, Gerosa:2020aiw}.

 We started by specializing the Hamilton-Jacobi formalism from Ref.~\cite{Piovano:2024} to nearly spherical orbits.
-By working in both (almost) fixed constants of motion and fixed turning points gauges, we found analytical expressions for linear-in-spin parts of the frequencies and constants of motion for nearly spherical orbits (see the Supplemental Material \cite{SupMat}).
+By working in both (almost) fixed constants of motion and fixed turning points gauges, we found analytical expressions for linear-in-spin parts of the frequencies and constants of motion for nearly spherical orbits (see Supplemental Material \cite{SupMat}).
 Then we derived numerical expressions for the Fourier expansions of the trajectory.

-Then we used the orbits to find respective energy and angular momentum fluxes.
+In the next step, we used the orbits to find respective energy and angular momentum fluxes.
 We derived expressions for the numerical calculation of the geodesic and linear-in-spin parts of the fluxes, along with their derivatives with respect to the orbital parameters.
 Subsequently, we calculated the fluxes on a grid in the parameter space and interpolated them using Hermite interpolation.
-We found that the interpolation error of both the adiabatic and linear-in-spin fluxes is sufficiently small in the majority of the parameter space.
+We found that the interpolation error of both the adiabatic and linear-in-spin fluxes is sufficiently small in the majority of the parameter space\textbf{, at least when considering fixed values of primary spin $a/M$.
+For interpolation also over primary spin, the interpolation strategy would likely provide sufficient accuracy for the linear-in-spin corrections to the fluxes.
+However, more refined strategies will be needed for the leading adiabatic terms.}

 Next, we showed that spherical orbits remain spherical even for inspirals with a spinning secondary.
 Then we computed the evolution of the orbital parameters in the adiabatic and linear-in-spin order.
 Subsequently, we calculated frequency domain waveforms through SPA.
 We found that in the quasi-spherical case, the frequency of certain modes is nonmonotonous, which was previously observed only for eccentric equatorial inspirals.
 Thus, we implemented extended SPA to tackle this problem.